 John Monarchik entered the world of IT at 15 years old with an internship at MATRIX.
-After a couple summers spent setting up desktop workstations and providing IT support to employees, John spent this last summer working with the application development team to grow his skill set.
-John is currently a student at the University of Georgia studying Management of Information Systems (MIS).
-In his free time, John enjoys long distance running and basketball and hopes to have a career in software development after graduating.
+After a couple summers spent setting up desktop workstations and providing IT support to employees, John worked with the MATRIX application development team to grow his skill set.

 Building an Angular 5 App in VSTS

 Having the proper deployment pipeline is crucial for the success of any team working on a modern web application.
 While there are many different approaches and each team functions in a unique manner, the strategy that worked best for my team was using Microsoft Visual Studio Team Services (VSTS) to manage the code for our Angular 5 web app and the builds/releases.
 Our releases were then deployed to Microsoft Azure where our dev, test, and prod environments were hosted.